tarzanzito/WebApiTestWithTasks/README.md

 # WebApiTestWithTasks
-Test WebApi using ConsoleApp With Tasks
+Test WebApi using ConsoleApp With Tasks using Serilog